Snaze878/RBR_Bot_MySQL/README.md

-!info                         → Rally name, password, and info URL !sync                         → Pull new config & data from Google Sheets !cmd                          → List available commands
+!info                         → Rally name, password, and info URL !sync                         → Pull new config & data from Google Sheets !cmd                          → List available commands !skillissue                   → Shows who finished last this week with a motivational quote
 ```

 > 🧠 You can also run `!stats`, `!history`, `!search`, or `!trend` without any driver name to open a dropdown menu.